sheyll/extensible-effects-concurrent/README.md

 ### More Type-Safety: [The Protocol Metaphor](./src/Control/Eff/Concurrent/Protocol.hs)

-Processes can receive only message of type `Dynamic`.

-In order to leverage Haskells type-safety, a bit of support code is available.

-As the library carefully leaves the realm of untyped messages, it uses a **stateles protocol** as a metaphor.
+As the library carefully leaves the realm of untyped messages, it uses the concept of a **protocol** that governs the communication between concurrent processes, which are either **protocol servers** or **clients** as a metaphor.

+The communication is initiated by the client.

-The idea is to have a **typed process identifiers**.
+The idea is to indicate such a _protocol_ using a **custom data type**, e.g. `data TemperatureSensorReader` or `data SqlServer`.

-The _type_ defines what messages can be received and if and what answer is sent back to the sender.

-To have some value in the library for some real world applications, this metaphor should answer these questions:
+The library consists some tricks to restrict the kinds of messages that are acceptable when communicating with processes _adhering to the protocol_.

+This _protocol_ is not encoded in the users code, but rather something that the programmer keeps in his head.

+In order to be appreciated by authors of real world applications, the protocol can be defined by giving an abstract message sum-type and code for spawning server processes.

+It focusses on these questions:

 1. What messages does a process accept?
 2. When sending a certain message, should the sender wait for an answer?

-Well, I do not have emperical evidence that these are the most important things to use the type system for.

-I can only back it with anectdotal evidence from my professional work for Telcos in Erlang.

 #### Protocol Phantom Type